-We can’t help but feel a little sorry for Munir El Haddadi.
+We can’t help but feel a little bit sorry for Munir El Haddadi.

-According to reports, the Moroccan Football Federation were keen to call-up the Madrid-born forward this summer, as they take part in their first World Cup since 1998 – where they’ll face Spain, Portugal and Iran in Group B.
+And according to reports, the Moroccan Football Federation were keen to call-up the Madrid-born forward to their squad ahead of their first World Cup since 1998 – where they faced Spain, Portugal and Iran in Group B.

 But sadly for Munir, FIFA have dismissed their request as he’s already played for Spain.

-That’s right, back in September 2014 he made a 13-minute cameo appearance under Vicente del Bosque in a Euro 2016 qualifying match against Macedonia, coming off the bench in place of Koke.
+And in September 2014, he opted for Spain and made a 13-minute cameo appearance under Vicente del Bosque in a Euro 2016 qualifying match against Macedonia, coming off the bench in place of Koke.

-At the time, it seemed like a great idea for Spain to tie-down the youngster, who’s half-Moroccan on his father’s side.
+At the time, it seemed like a great idea for Spain to tie-down the youngster, and give Munir the run-out he’d always dreamed of.

-But since winning first cap for Spain, the 22-year-old’s progress has slowed significantly as he’s struggled to break into Barca’s first-team, spending the last two seasons out on loan, before moving to Sevilla last year.
+But since winning his first cap for Spain, the 24-year-old’s progress has slowed significantly as he struggled to break into Barca’s first-team, spending two seasons out on loan, before moving to Sevilla last year.

-He was even left out of Spain’s Under-21 squad for the European Under-21 Championship, despite previously winning 16-caps.
+He was even left out of Spain’s Under-21 squad for the European Under-21 Championship two years ago, despite previously winning 16-caps.

 So Diego Costa, for example, was able to switch from Brazil to Spain back in 2014 because he had only played for Brazil in friendly matches and not an official competition.

-There we go then, just like the rest of us, Munir will be watching the World Cup at home on the tele.
+There we go then, just like the rest of us, Munir ended up the World Cup at home on the television, instead.